 Mt.
 Lhotse (8,516m) peak is a part of the Everest Massif.
 The first attempt of Mt.
 Lhotse was made by an international team in the year 1955.
 The first successful ascent of this mountain was in 1956 by F. Luchsinger & E. Reiss of Swiss from the West Face.

-Our approach to base camp trekking begins with a spectacular mountain flight to Lukla (gate way of Everest region).
-Once we reach there, it takes us couple hours to arrange porters and then start walking along the Milk River (Dudh Koshi) for 2-3 hours and we'll reach at a small village called Phaking (2,625m), where you are going to spend your first night in Everest area.
-Next day, trek to Namche Bazar(3,440m), which lies at the base of the Khumbu Himal.
+Our approach to base camp trekking begins with a spectacular mountain flight to Lukla (gateway of Everest region).
+Once we reach there, it takes us couple hours to arrange porters and then starts walking along the Milk River (Dudh Koshi) for 2-3 hours and we'll reach a small village called Phaking (2,625m), where you are going to spend your first night in Everest area.
+The next day, trek to Namche Bazar(3,440m), which lies at the base of the Khumbu Himal.
 The trek will take approximately 10 days and travels from the Dudh Kosi valley up through the Imja valley and finally onto the Khumbu glacier.
-Along the way we will visit Namche, Tengpoche, Pheriche, Lobuche and Gorekshep, all of which are fascinating and richly cultured villages, which provide spectacular views of the Himalayas.
-For acclimatization purpose, this trek is longer than usual.
+Along the way, we will visit Namche, Tengboche, Pheriche, Lobuche, and Gorekshep, all of which are fascinating and richly cultured villages, which provide spectacular views of the Himalayas.
+For acclimatization purposes, this trek is longer than usual.
 This also gives us the chance to explore the many different areas and take the time to visit local monasteries with Nepali Sherpa friends.
 Now you will have the option of a sunset or sunrise climb to the 5,550m' summit of Kala Pattar for a panoramic view of some of the world's highest mountains including Everest at 29,028ft.
 We'll make the 3-hour trek from Gorakshep to Everest Base Camp and continue our activities as per our expedition day-to-day plans.

 Day 1: Arrival in KTM, transfer to hotel& briefing